singaround/songbook/songs/sugar-in-the-hold-below.md

 >***Hey, ho, below, below...***

-Tell the mate we got bad news\
+The engineer shouts through his trumpet\
-Can’t get no steam from the fire in the flue\
+"Tell the mate we've got bad news\
-The engineer he did bellow\
+Can't get no steam for the fire in the flue"\
 Stowing sugar in the hold below

 >***Hey, ho, below, below\